brainy123/shoesandbags-website/README.md

 # shoesandbags-website
-this website was developed by laurence it will help the people around the world to shop sshoes and bags online even cloths
+this website was developed by laurence it will help the people around the world to shop shoes and bags online even cloths